Two of my favorite brand of running shoes over the years has been Brooks and ASICS.

 The flexibility in the ASICS derives from the TRUSSTIC system, yet this also keeps it sturdy where needed.
 The gel midsole design makes it responsive (compresses and firms up in sync with your movements).

-Both brands feature soles that provide enough traction to make it suitable for indoor (treadmill) and outdoor training.
+Both brands feature soles that provide enough traction to make them suitable for indoor (treadmill) and outdoor training.

 Value for Money

 As we’ve seen, Brooks Sport and ASICS are high-performance brands.
 They incorporate some of the most advanced and intricate technologies in their designs to optimize your training.

 Each brand does appear to sit towards the upper end of the price scale.
 Despite this, given the consistent quality and reliable ride, plus taking into consideration everything I’ve covered, I would have to say, it’s money well spent.